NEW: With manhunt under way, schools in vicinity of shooting close for the day

 Earlier this week, authorities said they were offering a $75,000 reward for information leading to the suspect or suspects.

 “First and foremost is our concern for his health and recovery.
 So we’re letting the doctors do what they need to do, and at an appropriate time that will occur.
-We expect that to happen in the very near future,” Pennsylvania State Police Lt.
-Col. George Bivens said Monday.
+We expect that to happen in the very near future,” Bivens said.